Modern JavaScript

 Protect the JavaScript your current build already produces.

 TypeScript, JSX, framework templates, and modern modules should be compiled first.
-JavaScript Obfuscator then protects the generated JavaScript files before deployment — with Maximum-mode polymorphic output that resists ChatGPT, Claude, and Copilot-assisted reverse engineering on every build.
+JavaScript Obfuscator then protects the generated JavaScript files before release, so your existing framework setup can stay exactly where it is.

-This keeps JavaScript Obfuscator out of your framework compiler and makes protection a clear post-build step.
+This keeps JavaScript Obfuscator out of your framework compiler and makes protection easier to review.

 Framework safeProtect built JS instead of raw TypeScript, JSX, or single-file components.

-Release friendlyRun after bundling and before upload, packaging, or deployment.
+Release friendlyProtect after bundling and before upload or deployment.

 Framework Fit

-The safest integration is after your framework has produced normal JavaScript assets.
-That keeps source transforms, JSX compilation, tree-shaking, minification, and code splitting in the tools that already own them.
+The safest path is to protect the final JavaScript assets your project already produces.
+That keeps TypeScript, JSX, tree-shaking, minification, and code splitting in the tools that already handle them.

 React and JSX